Call us today! 416-636-6071

 Penalties for Careless Driving

 What else can we say about careless driving tickets?
-There are many facts that drivers well know and understand.
+There are many facts that drivers are well aware of and understand.
 A careless driving ticket is one of the most serious offences under the Ontario Highway Traffic Act.
-This traffic ticket bears 6 demerit points.
+This traffic ticket bears six demerit points.
 The record of a careless driving conviction stays for three years.
 In most cases, a careless driving ticket includes a set fine in the total payable amount of $490.00.
-In extreme situations, punishment can be as severe as a $2000.00 fine or 6 months of imprisonment combined with a driver’s license suspension.
+In extreme situations, punishment can be as severe as a $ 2,000.00 fine or 6 months of imprisonment, combined with a driver’s license suspension.

 Everybody is aware that insurance companies do not love careless drivers.
-In many cases, they cancel insurance coverage upon receiving information about a careless driving conviction.
+In many cases, they cancel insurance coverage upon receiving information about a conviction for careless driving.

 What Careless Driving Really Is

 To make a long story short, there are many reasons not to leave a careless driving ticket without attention.
-It would be useful for this reason to look into what a careless driving offence really is.
+For this reason, it would be helpful to look into what a careless driving offence really entails.
 The Oxford dictionary defines the word “careless” as not giving sufficient attention or thought to avoid harm or errors.
 With this definition, you have a good grasp of “careless driving.”
 Nevertheless, the specifics of a careless driving ticket merit some further explanation.

 The legislative definition of careless driving is set in section 130 of the Highway Traffic Act.
 It says that “every person is guilty of the offence of driving carelessly who drives a vehicle or streetcar on a highway without due care and attention or without reasonable consideration for other persons using the highway.”
 Simple logic, supported by many court decisions, suggests that the prosecution must prove at least one of two elements: